tomyedwab/www/blog/src/posts/the-eighteen-hour-application.md

 __1. The bar for starting a project is much lower than it was.__

-This is true not just for my personal projects, but I expect that to increasingly apply at work as well: What tools, features, and quality-of-life improvements are suddenly feasible that were previously infeasible?
+This is true not just for my personal projects, but I expect it to increasingly apply at work as well: What tools, features, and quality-of-life improvements are suddenly feasible that were previously infeasible?
 What technical debt can we now more easily pay down, which will speed up future development even more?
 My bet is that this re-investment is going to pay bigger productivity dividends than just adopting AI tools but continuing to work on the same projects.

 __2. There may not (yet) be one magic AI tool.__